yiqiao-yin/YinsPy-master/README.md

 - The most common feature engineer methodology is to use k-nearest neighbors and this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_FSFE_KMeans.ipynb) I explain how to do that on titanic data set.

+- Feature selection is important in a way that it can allow data scientists and machine learning practitioners to directly interact with the informative information that leads to correct model specification.
+It is essential to let data speak for itself instead of assuming an underlying model which is why conventional methodologies such as step-wise regression by AIC/BIC pose a challenge.
+To tackle this problem, we introduce a nonparametric feature selection method pioneered by Professor Shawhwa Lo at Columbia University.
+This [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_DS_Measure_Predictivity.ipynb) I introduce a vanilla version of influence score, a metric designed to take in $X$ and $y$ and spits out how predictive $X$ influencing $y$.

 ## Machine Learning

 Machine Learning is another big component of Yin's Capital product.